 From a humanitarian perspective, there is yet another advantage to pastured-animal products.
 The cruelties of modern factory farming are severe, with livestock cooped up in cages barely larger than their own bodies, or packed together like sardines for months on end, standing knee -deep in their own manure.
 Pastured livestock are not forced to live in confinement and to endure the miseries of factory farming.
 But buyer beware: some beef labels have only vague standards regarding animal welfare, while others have detailed rules that ensure animal health and well-being in a clean, comfortable environment.
-Use Label Lookup: Meat Labels to learn more about what claims on meat mean and which ones you can trust.
+Use the label lookup feature (see #3) to learn more about what claims on meat mean and which ones you can trust.

 10. Grass-fed is more expensive.